 Critical appraisal skills enabling assessment of the validity and importance of evidence are essential for clinicians to make informed decisions regarding what new information should be incorporated into their clinical practice.
 This review highlights key points to consider in a critical review concentrating on common study designs used in the equine literature.

-A cogent and organized method is presented to read articles published in scientific journals.
+Presents a method to read articles published in scientific journals.